kelsi2/TS_Course/Stats/README.md

 - Can reference values using '.' syntax like objects.
 The type is whatever the name of the enum is (in our example MatchResult).
 - We can't come back later to change an enum, they need to be written at the time we are writing the code.
 Values need to be known (can't be obtained through a network request or looping over data).

 4. Created a separate class for reading csv files, this is reusable in other projects.
+This is an abstract class, we then created a child subclass which is specific to this project.

 5. Parsing date data from strings.
 Created reusable class to handle this functionality.

+6. Working with generics:

+- Like function arguments but for types in class/function definitions
+- Allows us to define type of property/argument/return value at a future point
+- Used heavily when writing reusable code